learnk8s/learnk8s.io/src/advancedKubectl/content.md

 Below you will find some examples that use this notation.

-### Applications
+### Example applications

-Here are some ideas of what you can do with the custom columns output format.

-In general, the possibilites are endless, as you can display any field of a resource as an output column.
-Feel free to experiment and find usages that are useful for you!
+The possibilites for using the custom columns output format are endless, as you can display any field, or combination of fields, of a resource in the output.
+Here are some example applications, but feel free to explore on your own and find applications that are useful to you!

-> **Tip:** if you use a command frequently, create a [shell alias](https://en.wikipedia.org/wiki/Alias_(command)#Creating_aliases) for it.
+> **Tip:** if you end up using one of these a commands frequently, you can create a [shell alias](https://en.wikipedia.org/wiki/Alias_(command)#Creating_aliases) for it.

 #### Display container images of Pods